code-and-effect/codeandeffect.com/services/mobile-app-development.md

 permalink: "/mobile-app-development/"
 subtext: Android or iOS?
 Web app or native mobile app?
 Let us help you figure out the best way to achieve your goals and get started!
-meta_description: Android or iOS?
+description: Android or iOS?
 Web app or native mobile app?
 Let us help you figure out the best way to achieve your goals and get started!
 ---
 ## What type of mobile apps do you build?